Home — Products — Blow-in parachutes

 A major advantage of blowing in a parachute is that it can be pulled back at any time if something goes wrong.
 To check the duct installation, a metred line can be used to identify the area where problems have occurred and examine the cause accordingly.

-Our product portfolio consists of two different types, one for low pressure to be used with the Pull Line Blowers and one for high pressure to be used with compressor.
+Our product portfolio consists of two different types of parachutes, one for low pressure to be used with the Pull Line Blowers and one for high pressure to be used with compressor.

 These are available in four different sizes to cover internal tube diameters from 30mm to 200mm / 1″ to 8″.